-1. If the youth acquires a Youth Small Game License before turning 18, the license is valid through Jan.
-31, 2024.
+If the youth acquires a Youth Small Game License before turning 18, the license is valid through Jan.
+31, the following year.

-Mentors must be properly licensed for small game hunting and possess hunter education certification on their person while mentoring a youth who is small game hunting.
-Mentors who are not the parent or guardian of the mentored hunter must be at least 18 years old, and possess written permission from the parent or guardian of the hunter.
+Mentors must be properly licensed for small game hunting and possess Hunter Education Certification on their person while mentoring a youth who is small game hunting.
+Mentors who are not the parent or legal guardian of the mentored hunter must be at least 18 years old, and possess written permission from the parent or legal guardian of the hunter.